-from Hawthorn to Camberwell and later in the year to Lilydale via Ringwood, a coach ran regular trips from Ringwood to the State Forest via The Basin.
+In 1883, when the rail service was extended from Hawthorn to Camberwell and later in the year to Lilydale via Ringwood, a coach ran regular trips from Ringwood to the State Forest via The Basin.
 In 1889, the rail service was extended to Upper Ferntree Gully, but few people lived in the area and there was no station at Boronia.
 Bayswater was the closest station to The Basin and in 1890 James John Miller ran a private coach to and from Bayswater to encourage summer visitors.

 The Basin first had direct transport to Bayswater when Arthur J. Goode established a coach service in 1895 from Bayswater Station (then called Macauley) to Sassafras.
 He was the proprietor of the "Sassafras Gully Cash Store and Refreshment Rooms" in Sassafras.
-His route included the Old Coach Road through The Basin, which in 2022 is closed and used as a fire access track.
+His route was via the Old Coach Road through The Basin (now closed and used as a fire access track).
 Mr W. E. Clarke of Ferny Creek later bought the business.

-James John Miller secured a wine license at his home "Bayswater House" about 1880 and later, about 1894, transferred the license to his horse trainer, Michael Cronin.
-He opened a wine hall in a building on the corner of Mountain Highway and Scoresby Road, Bayswater.
+James John Miller secured a wine license at his home "Bayswater House" about 1880.
+Later, about 1894, Miller transferred the license to his horse trainer, Michael Cronin who built a wine hall on the corner of Mountain Highway and Scoresby Road, Bayswater around 1897.
+In 2023, the wine hall building is still standing.

-Cronin married Sarah Rafferty (also employed by Miller) and started the first coach service from Bayswater to Olinda.
-Cronin died shortly afterwards and Mrs Cronin, who later became proprietor of the Bayswater wine hall, carried on the service with the aid of her two brothers, Peter and Patrick Rafferty, and Henry Dodd of Olinda.
+Cronin married Sarah Rafferty in 1895 (also employed by Miller) and started the first coach service from Bayswater to Olinda.
+Cronin died in 1897 and Mrs Cronin, who later became proprietor of the Bayswater wine hall, carried on the service with the aid of her two brothers, Peter and Patrick Rafferty, and Henry Dodd of Olinda.
 She later married Henry Dodd.

 In 1900, Patrick Rafferty was awarded the mail contract from Bayswater to Sassafras and took passengers at two shillings and six pence for the up trip and two shillings down.
 Mail was carried thrice weekly to Sassafras at a cost of 8 pound 10 shillings per year.
-In January 1900, when Patrick Rafferty was contractor, the mail service was extended to Olinda.
+In